Information for high value residents about locating to Jersey

 Minimum annual tax contribution

-The applicant will commit to paying a minimum annual tax contribution of £125,000 on the applicant's own taxable income.
+The applicant will commit to paying a minimum annual tax contribution of £145,000 on the applicant's own taxable income.
+From 2023, this amount has been increased to £170,000.

 The level of the applicant's existing total tax contribution must not fall as a result of the move, although this may, potentially, include tax contributions from new business and employment.